 How to Make Yellow Dock Tea for Anemia introduces the herb yellow dock, shares its herbal properties and how to make tea from it.

 Yellow dock goes by many names, including Rumux crispus, Curly Dock and Garden Patience.
-Yellow Dock Tea is a decoction of the bitter but delicious root that is high in iron and highly bioavailable.
+Yellow Dock Tea is a decoction of the bitter but (sometimes) delicious root that can be a rich source of iron and highly bioavailable.
 This “iron wine” is a natural, herbal remedy for anemia.

-Four years ago I was diagnosed with anemia.
+Several years ago I was diagnosed with anemia.
 My doctor put me on three cups of yellow dock root tea a day.
-This article shares how and why.
+This article shares how to make the recipe and when to use this effective root.

 What are the health benefits of yellow dock root tea